TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Conservation ward identities

-Clearly this variational procedure could be continued indefinitely to obtain the conservation Ward Identities of any $n$-point function of $T^{\m\n}(x)$, showing that the conservation Ward Identities of the $n$-point functions of $T^{\m\n}(x)$ involve contact terms multiplying the $n-1$ and lower point functions.
-This procedure also shows that the symmetric and covariant definition (\ref{Tn}) of the $n$-point functions, where all the $\sqrt{-g}$ factors are placed to the left of the metric variation of the effective action, yields conservation Ward Identities where all the contact terms involving derivatives of $\d$-functions at coincident points are determined in a completely general, theory-independent way from the variations of the $\G^\m_{\ \,\lam\n}(x)$ symbol in the basic covariant conservation identity for the one-point function (\ref{onept}).
-Thus with the definition (\ref{Tn}) one never encounters explicit variations of $T^{\m\n}(x)$ itself at coincident spacetime points, whose form depend in general upon the specific underlying field theory being considered, and which may introduce non-covariant contact terms that complicate the analysis considerably.
+This variational procedure could be continued indefinitely to obtain the conservation Ward Identities of any $n$-point function of $T^{\mu\nu}(x)$, with the conservation identities of the $n$-point functions of $T^{\mu\nu}(x)$ involving $\delta$-function contact terms multiplying the $n-1$ and lower point functions.
+This procedure shows that the symmetric and covariant definition (\ref{Tn}) of the $n$-point functions, where all the $\sqrt{-g}$ factors are placed to the left of the metric variation of the effective action, yields conservation Ward Identities where all the contact terms involving derivatives of $\d$-functions at coincident points are determined in a completely general, geometric and theory-independent way from the variations of the $\G^\m_{\ \,\lam\n}(x)$ symbol in the basic covariant conservation identity for the one-point function (\ref{onept}).
+Thus with the definition (\ref{Tn}) one never encounters explicit variations of $T^{\m\n}(x)$ itself at coincident spacetime points (`seagulls'), whose form may depend upon the specific underlying field theory being considered, and which may introduce non-covariant contact terms that would complicate the analysis considerably.
+This is a significant technical and conceptual advantage of a fully covariant approach, in a curved space background.